Can you name Real Madrid’s XI from the 2002 Champions League Final?

 Vicente Del Bosque lined his all-star Madrid up in a 4-4-2 diamond formation for this match, with the scorer of that magnificent volley starting ahead of a more defensive player, but it’s displayed below as a flat 4-4-2.

-If this gives you a taste for another quiz, why not try naming the 25 players Real Madrid have signed from the Premier League?
+If this gives you a taste for another quiz, why not try naming every Real Madrid have signed from the Premier League?

 Good luck, and don’t forget to tweet us your scores @planetfutebol.